 Despite how useful the system is in enforcing barring notices, the greatest LP benefit of facial recognition security cameras may be the quality of data the system makes available.
 Having solid statistics about which individual thieves enter which stores and the distribution of peak shoplifter activity over the course of a day or a month can be powerful in informing management decisions.

 And when an LPA isn’t on duty, they just hand off the smartphone to the store manager.
 “In the past month, about 20 percent of our approaches have been done by management,” Smith says, “and they love it.
 They know when a crook walks in their store, and they just walk up to them.”
 The system puts more power back into the hands of the store manager, giving them a greater degree of personal control over external shrink.

 Could this security camera technology reduce the need for in-store LP professionals?
-“I think the most major impact to the industry as a whole will be in eventual reduction of man-hours necessary to operate an LP organization,” says Rosenkrantz.
-“It’s a combination of force multiplication effects and the incredibly valuable statistics.”
+“Our focus is on making existing staff more effective,” said Trepp.
+“Your loss prevention team is suddenly proactive instead of reactive, and threat alerts ensure that they are always in the right place with the right data.”
 Of course, the system only detects shoplifters in the database.
 LPAs will still need to keep a lookout for new enrollees.
 And some high-risk stores need as many eyes on the floor as they can get.